telluslabs/gips/README.md

 runs apt-get, which may prompt you for confirmation of its actions.

-To permit automated testing, create a file named `pytest.ini` in the project directory, and use it to set the `data-repo` setting to any full path to a directory.
-It will be created if it doesn't exist when the tests run:
+To permit automated testing, create a file named `pytest.ini` in the project directory, and use it to set the `data-repo` and `output-dir` settings to any full paths to any directories.
+These directories will be created if they don't exist when the tests run:

 ```
 [pytest]
 data-repo = /home/your-user-name-here/src/gips/data-repo
+output-dir = /home/your-user-name-here/src/gips/testout
 ```

 ## Running Automated tests